Tennessee-Wallaceh/gproc/README.md

 To build run `make html` from the `docs` directory.
 The corresponding docs are then found in `docs/_build/index.html`.
 On merge to main, the docs are rebuilt and deployed automatically to `https://tennessee-wallaceh.github.io/gproc/`.
+For the automatic documentation to be generated the configuration needs to be added to `docs/index.rst`.